Nuclear C*-algebras: 99 problems: Examples of non-nuclear simple pure -algebras

-Via a quantitative version of results of Gilbert and Benjamin Baumslag, one of the main ingredients in Louder and Magee's work gives rise to an embedding $G \rightarrow F^\omega_\mathrm{subexp}$ whenever $G$ is a limit group and $F$ is a (non-abelian) free group.\footnote{This is not how Louder and Magee phrase this result; see \cite[Lemma 1.8]{LouderMagee:JFA} for their original statement.} Combining this with Haagerup's rapid decay property for free groups (\cite{Haagerup:Invent}), they show $C^*_r(G)$ embeds into $C^*_r(F)_\omega$, and then Haagerup and Thorbj\o{}rnsen's result gives that $C^*_r(G)$ is MF.
-The authors of \cite{AGKP:preprint} also combine rapid decay with embeddings into subexponential ultrapowers.
-In \cite{AGKP:preprint}, a group $G$ is called\footnote{We have rephrased their definition in terms of this subexponential ultrapower.} \emph{selfless} if there is a copy of $\mathbb Z$ in $G^\omega_{\mathrm{subexp}}$ in free position from $G$.
-As set out in \cite{AGKP:preprint}, this should be viewed as a quantitative version of the more common \emph{mixed identity free} (MIF) property, which instead asks for such a copy of $\mathbb Z$ in $G^\omega$.
-A similar use of rapid decay provides a Haar unitary (the generator of the free copy of $\mathbb Z$) in $C^*_r(G)_\omega$ free from $C^*_r(G)$.
+Louder and Magee quantify results of Gilbert Baumslag and Benjamin Baumslag to obtain a quantitative version of full residual freeness for limit groups (see \cite[Lemma 1.8]{LouderMagee:JFA} in particular).
+This, combined with Haagerup's rapid decay property for free groups (\cite{Haagerup:Invent}), allows them to promote the approximate embeddings $\phi_n \colon G \rightarrow\mathbb F$ of a limit group $G$ into a free group $\mathbb F$ to an embedding $C^*_r(G) \rightarrow C^*_r(\mathbb F)_\omega$, and then Haagerup and Thorbj\o{}rnsen's result gives that $C^*_r(G)$ is MF.

+The results in \cite{AGKP:preprint} follow a similar idea of combining rapid decay with a quantitative version of the mixed identity freeness condition.
+Briefly, a group $G$ is \emph{mixed identity free (MIF)} if one can find an infinite order element in the discrete group ultrapower $G^\omega$ that is in free position from the diagonal copy of $G$.
+Alternatively, assuming $G$ has a finite generating set giving a length function $|\cdot|$, being MIF means that for every integer $n \geq 1$, there is a group homomorphism $\phi_n \colon G \ast \mathbb Z \rightarrow G$ that is injective on the ball of radius $n$.
+A group is \emph{selfless} (\cite[Definition~3.1]{AGKP:preprint}) if one can further find a subexponential function $f \colon \mathbb N \rightarrow \mathbb N$ such that for every $g \in G$, $|\phi_n(g)| \leq f(|g|)$.
+A similar use of rapid decay shows these embeddings extend to a $^*$-homomorphism $C^*_r(G \ast \mathbb Z) \rightarrow C^*_r(G)_\omega$.
+Then the image of the generator of $\mathbb Z$ provides the Haar unity needed to show $C^*_r(G)$ is selfless.
 This verifies Robert's selflessness condition (and hence also strict comparison) for $C^*_r(G)$ whenever $G$ is selfless and has rapid decay.
 While it later turned out that it is possible to deduce selflessness for free groups from Louder and Magee's work (see \cite[Section 3.4]{AGKP:preprint}), Amrutam, Gao, Kunnawalkam Elayavalli, and Patchell required quantitative versions of results for acylindrical actions of groups on hyperbolic space to reach the full force of their \cite[Theorem 3.4]{AGKP:preprint}.